-Fact: A healthy meal plan for people with diabetes is generally the same as a healthy diet for anyone – low in saturated and trans fat, moderate in salt and sugar, with meals based on lean protein, non-starchy vegetables, whole grains, healthy fats and fruit.
-Diabetic and "dietetic" foods generally offer no special benefit.
+Fact: A healthy meal plan for people with diabetes is generally the same as a healthy eating for anyone – low in saturated and trans fat, moderate in salt and sugar, with meals based on lean protein, non-starchy vegetables, whole grains, healthy fats and fruit.
+"Diabetic" foods generally offer no special benefit.
 Most of them still raise blood glucose levels, are usually more expensive and can also have a laxative effect if they contain sugar alcohols.

 Myth: If you have diabetes, you should only eat small amounts of starchy foods, such as bread, potatoes and pasta.

 Wondering how much carbohydrate you can have?
-A place to start is about 45-60 grams of carbohydrate per meal.
-However, you may need more or less carbohydrate at meals depending on how you manage your diabetes.
+The amount of carbohydrate you need will vary based on many factors.
 You and your health care team can figure out the right amount for you.
 Once you know how much carb to eat at a meal, choose your food and the portion size to match.

 Myth: People with diabetes can't eat sweets or chocolate.